The New Ateneo Gym In 1950

 – March 16, 1649) was a French Jesuit missionary martyred by the Iroquois

-Indians in New France (Canada
+Indians in New France (

 today).
 This is what the internet says about the name.
 Brebeuf: breh-BUF.
 Bre: